 Helena’s first champions.
 Westerly School of Long Beach.
 Long Beach, CA, 2014-2023.

-In the stories that she shares as an Educator working for Disability Justice, Helena often speaks of the champions in her life — her own educators who understand and accommodate her multiple non-apparent learning disabilities, who recognize her assets and support her to succeed, and who stand by her side in the fight for the just and fair education every student deserves.
+In the stories that she shares as an Educator working for Disability Justice, Helena talks about the champions in her life — her own educators who understand and accommodate her multiple non-apparent learning disabilities, who recognize her assets and support her to succeed, and who stand by her side in the fight for the just and fair education every student deserves.
 Her clarion call for champions and her powerful framework around their work of disability justice has resulted in a partnership with the National Education Association on a campaign called “Become a Champion for Disability Rights and Inclusion” (2023).
 This is a gallery of the champions in Helena’s K-8 schooling.
 (A few others are not pictured.)

 Highlights